canonical/checkbox/docs/tutorial/using-checkbox/basic-launcher.rst

     $ checkbox.checkbox-cli launcher mylauncher

-Notice how none of the initial screens are shown and Checkbox immediately runs the TODO test plan.
+Notice how none of the initial screens are shown and Checkbox immediately runs the "Checkbox Base Tutorial" test plan.
 This is because:

-- in the ``[test plan]`` section, we selected a test plan with ``unit = TODO`` and we forced its use with ``forced = yes``, bypassing the test plan selection screen;
+- in the ``[test plan]`` section, we selected a test plan with ``unit = com.canonical.certification::tutorial-base`` and we forced its use with ``forced = yes``, bypassing the test plan selection screen;
 - in the ``[test selection]`` section, we forced the selection of all the tests, bypassing the test selection screen.